spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

     | cluster-1   | k8s-zone | az1 |
     | cluster-3   | k8s-zone | az3 |

     <InfoBox>
      The exact values for the k8s-region and k8s-zone tags can be different from the ones described in the above example, as long as they are unique.
     </InfoBox>

 * Permissions
-The following permissions are required for the account used to install the platform: -
+The following permissions are required for the account used to install the platform :-

     | vSphere Object | Privileges |
     | --- | --- |